 There is a common misperception among law of attraction fans that we should not acknowledge our negative self talk and beliefs.
-We must only focus on the positive when trying to change our reality.
-They understand that "as a man thinks, so he is".
+We must only focus on the positive when trying to change our reality because "as a man thinks, so he is".

 This is true.
 What you focus your energy on is what you attract more of, especially when thoughts are paired with emotion.

-Here is the problem.
-That statement is not referring to the conscious mind.
+That statement is true but it is not referring to the conscious mind.
 It really should read:

-You can tell yourself all day long how healthy and happy you are, but it will bacfire if your unconscious negative self talk is countering with "No you're not, who are you trying to kid?"
-And unfortunately, that would be the message that gets reinforced.
+You can tell yourself all day long how healthy and happy you are, but it will bacfire if your unconscious negative self talk is countering with:

 Do not concern yourself with random thoughts.
 Positive or negative, they are not likely to change the course of your life.
-If they have nothing relevant to say, just dismiss them.
+Thinking these thoughts is what your brain does.
+Dismiss them if they are not relevant.
 Occasional negativity is not bad.
-Sometimes it is an important, and quite useful way of propelling you away from danger or towards what you want.
+Sometimes it is important and quite useful when it propels you away from danger or towards what you want.

-What do require attention are the fixed negative mindset patterns that make you miserable, derail your dreams, and keep you stuck in old habits that are more hurtful than helpful.
-Fortunately, it is within your power to change them.
+Pervasive, fixed negative mindset patterns that make you miserable, derail your dreams, and keep you stuck in old habits do require your attention.
+It is within your power to change them.
 You begin to heal when you acknowledge your stinking thinking and emotions, and fully feel the accompanying sensations manifesting in your body.
 It is healthy to acknowledge the truth.
-Then you are free to take the next steps to shift your negative self talk for real, and heal your mind.